katafalque/livebetting/README.md

   }
 ```

-- Token in the response should be used as Authorization header in below requests
+- Token in the response should be used as Authorization header in the requests below.

 3. Add match to app POST (/api/event/add)